-If you want a healthy dose of psychological thriller that will send your heart thumping wildly and your mind boggled, then The Call might be what you’re looking for.
+If you want a psychological thriller that will send your heart thumping wildly and your mind boggled, then The Call might be what you’re looking for.

 Although the film isn’t really about the call centers you’re used to, it’s still another extreme take on this business, providing you a perspective that you might not have considered before.

 The Call is about an operator working in an emergency call center.
-The nature of her job made her accustomed to saving people’s live on a daily basis.
+The nature of her job made her accustomed to saving people’s lives on a daily basis.

 One day, however, she takes a call that will change her life.

-Everyone enjoys watching a good movie—that is, whether you’re working in a Philippine call center or in some other field.
+Everyone enjoys watching a good movie—whether you’re working in a Philippine call center or in some other field.